lmolkova/correlation/http_protocol_proposal_v1.md

 | response | service-a |`Request-Id=/abc.1` |

 #### Remarks
 * Retrieving all log records would require several queries: all logs without correlation-id (from service-a and upstream) could be queried by Request-Id prefix, all downstream logs could be queried by Correlation Id.
-Correlation-Id may be found by Parent-Request-Id query with `abc` prefix.
+Correlation-Id may be found by Parent-Request-Id query with `/abc.1` prefix.
 User or implementation may insist on setting correlation id on the first instrumented serivce to simplify retrieval.

 ## Request-Id overflow
 1. Service receives Request-Id `/41372a23-1f07-4617-bf5e-cbe78bf0a84d.1.1.1....1.1234567890` of 127 bytes length.